zeek/zeek-docs/doc/scripts/base/bif/zeek.bif.zeek.rst

    belongs to the given connection).

-   :cid: The connection identifier.
+   :param cid: The connection identifier.

-   :aid: The analyzer ID.
+   :param aid: The analyzer ID.

-   :err_if_no_conn: Emit an error message if the connection does not exit.
+   :param err_if_no_conn: Emit an error message if the connection does not exit.

-   :prevent: Prevent the same analyzer type from being attached in the future.
+   :param prevent: Prevent the same analyzer type from being attached in the future.
             This is useful for preventing the same analyzer from being automatically reattached in the future, e.g. as a result of a DPD signature suddenly matching.